sd-ot/sd-ot/docs/source/tuto_py.rst

 A first transport map
 ---------------------

-In this first example, we look for a transport map of a series of weighted diracs in a 0.2x0.2 square towards the characteristic function of the 1x1 square in 2D (the default domain in sdot).
+In this first example, we look for a transport map of a series of diracs in a 0.2x0.2 square towards the characteristic function of the 1x1 square (the default domain in 2D) multiplied by a coefficient to get the same mass than the source.

 .. code-block:: python